Sorry, But These 7 Makeup Products Are A Scam

 White mascara primer

 If you have very fine lashes, mascara primer may be beneficial for lengthening and thickening.
 But on most people, they’re more likely to create a clumpy or unnatural-looking lash, says Hughes.
-Especially if they’re a different color, like white, which you have to work hard to cover with your actual mascara.
+Especially if they’re a different colour, like white, which you have to work hard to cover with your actual mascara.
 This tends to be wasteful.
 Thanks to advances in beauty, most mascaras nowadays will provide length and volume as well as separate and condition lashes in one go, essentially rendering mascara primer useless.
-Hughes’ personal favorite mascaras are Lancôme Lash Idôle Mascara, Benefit They're Real!
-Lengthening Mascara, and Maybelline Lash Sensational Sky High Mascara.
-Also try L’Oréal Paris Paradise Castor Oil-Enriched Volumizing Mascara, with castor oil to condition lashes and Benefit Fan Fest Fanning Volumizing Mascara, which boasts a curved brush to capture corner lashes easily.
+Hughes’ personal favourite mascaras are Lancôme Lash Idôle Mascara, $30, benefit They’re Real!
+Lengthening Mascara, $48, and Maybelline Lash Sensational Sky High Mascara, $24.95.

 Expensive setting sprays